 The Moderate-Income Homes will be:

-Either for-sale or rental housing for income qualified households which meet, at a minimum, the program and eligibility as established in the County’s Affordable Housing Ordinance, and will be deed-restricted to maintain affordability for no less than 40 years or enrolled in the County’s work proximity program or an equivalent program.
+Either for-sale or rental housing for income qualified households which meet, at a minimum, the program and eligibility as established in the County’s Affordable Housing Ordinance, or to individuals enrolled in the County’s Worker Proximity program or an equivalent program.

-Marketed exclusively to moderate income individuals who qualify under the County’s Proximity Housing Assistance Program.

 Provided on-Site within market-rate development parcels, proportional to the number of market-rate units constructed within a particular Phase.